 This course will provide an introduction and overview of peacebuilding for contemporary Western society.
 It will challenge the "myth of redemptive violence" that is common throughout the West and offer alternatives for addressing conflicts.
 Students will explore theological foundations for a spirituality of peacebuilding and they will be introduced to practical peacebuilding skills for different arenas of their own life and our world.
-This course will involve a service-learning project with Mercy Housing.
 (Field: Spirituality)